tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 : A base  identity for supported SVEC objective functions as defined in {{!RFC5541}} and {{!RFC8685}}.

 svec-metric-type:
-: A base  identity for supported SVEC objective functions as defined in {{!RFC5541}}.
+: A base  identity for supported SVEC metric types as defined in {{!RFC5541}}.

 #### Path Computation Errors {#pc-error}